NoBlackBoxes/LastBlackBox/boxes/security/_lessons/One-Way-Functions.md

-# Security: One Way Functions
+# Security : One Way Functions
 Easy to compute, hard to inverse.

 ## [Video]()